vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 Path Computation Elements (PCEs) are used to compute end-to-end paths in a network {{?RFC4655}}.
 PCEs are used for Traffic Engineering (TE) purposes (e.g., optimize network performance, reduce congestion, and improve the overall user experience).

 There are different algorithms to calculate a path in the network for some of them the PCE requires traffic engineering information.
 TE information includes data such as link metrics, bandwidth availability, and routing constraints.
-By using this information, the PCE can compute the optimal path for a particular service, taking into account its constraints and requirements.
-OAM techniques allow obtaining link metrics like delay and loss which can be used in the PCE algorithms.
+By using this information, the PCE can compute the optimal path for a particular service {{!RFC8233}}, taking into account its constraints and requirements.
+In addition to TE Metric Extensions in OSPF {{!RFC7471}} or IS-IS {{!RFC7810}}, OAM techniques also allow obtaining link metrics like delay and loss which can be used in the PCE algorithms.

 # Modelling the Scheduling of OAM Tests